denchiklut/loadable-image/README.md

 | sources    | `Array<SourceProps>`                                    | An array of `options` for `<source />` element.                                                                                |
 | Transition | `ComponentType<TransitionProps>`                        | Custom Transition component.
 Check out [transitions-kit](https://github.com/denchiklut/transitions-kit)'s predefined components |

-### loader & error requirements:
+### Requirements for loader & error props:
 - Forward the ref: The transition components require the first child element to forward its ref to the DOM node.
+This is usually done with React.forwardRef.
 - Single element: The transition components require only one child element (React.Fragment is not allowed).